voxpupuli/puppet-jira/README.md

 * PostgreSQL
 * MySQL 5.x
 * Oracle 11G with Oracle 11.2.x drivers
+* Microsoft SQL Server 2005/2008/2012 with JTDS driver (included in non-WAR version)

 We plan to support other Linux distributions and possibly Windows in the near future.